Meet the Committee

 The role of our ordinary members is to support the relationship development between school, parents and staff.
 They are also responsible for leading one fundraising initiative per year.

 Overview: Sharon joined the committee in 2018.
-She is a single mum to Jack in Year one and Mellieha aged 19.
+She is a single mum to Jack in Year 2 and Mellieha aged 19.
 Sharon works in Customer Services for Nationwide and is responsible for our Corporate fundraising.

 Why the FoWPP: Sharon wanted to be more involved in her son's school life as she didn’t have time to do so when her daughter was younger.
 She really enjoys being part of the committee and the positive changes it makes to our children's school lives.
 She has also made some great friends.